Building A Blog In 5 Simple Steps

 Once your domain is connected you can create some domain emails to use.
-You can use your name or your pen name if you are using one and you should have a [email protected] or [email protected] type email as well.
+You can use your name or your pen name if you are using one and you should have a hello@ or admin@ type email as well.
 You can use this email to sign up to tools and business required platforms.

 If you need help setting up your website hosting you can speak to the web hosting platform support people.